street13capital/st13/README.md

 pip3 install st13 --upgrade
 ```

-To see a sample plot of an asset with horizontal trendlines, run it with the following, where SYMBOL is the asset symbol on Yahoo Finance.
+To see a sample plot of an asset with trendlines, run it with the following, where SYMBOL is the asset symbol on Yahoo Finance.
 If not provided, AAPL will be used for demonstration.

 ```python
 python3 -m st13 SYMBOL